Sriisshti/Smart-Contract-Exception/README.md

 # DrivingLicense Smart Contract

-## Overview

-This project contains a Solidity smart contract that simulates a simple driving license eligibility system.
-The contract demonstrates the use of Solidity's require(), assert(), and revert() statements to enforce rules and validate conditions.
+This Solidity program is a simple contract that demonstrates the use of require(), assert(), and revert() statements in Solidity.
+The purpose of this contract is to serve as a starting point for those who are new to Solidity and want to understand how these statements work within a smart contract context.

-## Smart Contract Details
+## Description

-The smart contract DrivingLicense allows users to set their age and vehicle ownership status, and check if they are eligible for a driving license based on these details.
+This contract simulates a driving license eligibility system.
+Users can set their age and vehicle ownership status, and then check if they are eligible for a driving license based on these details.
+The contract uses Solidity's require(), assert(), and revert() statements to enforce rules and validate conditions.

+## Getting Started

-### Key Features
+### Executing Program

-- Set User Age: Users can set their age using the setAge() function.
-- Set Vehicle Ownership Status: Users can set their vehicle ownership status using the setVehicleOwnership() function.
-- Check Eligibility: Users can check if they are eligible for a driving license using the checkEligibility() function.

-### Usage of require(), assert(), and revert()

-- *require()* is used to:
-  - Ensure the provided age is a reasonable value (greater than 0 and less than 150).
-  - Ensure the age is set before checking eligibility.

-- *revert()* is used to:
-  - Indicate the user is not eligible for a driving license if their age is less than 18.

-- *assert()* is used to:
-  - Ensure the user's vehicle ownership status is set to true when they are checking their eligibility for a driving license.

-## Smart Contract Code
+To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at [Remix Ethereum IDE](https://remix.ethereum.org/).

+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., DrivingLicense.sol).
+Copy and paste the following code into the file:

 solidity
 // SPDX-License-Identifier: MIT